pkp/pkp-docs/dev/upgrade-guide/en/index.md

 - Server credentials, including database credentials
 - Knowledge of your server stack (this guide assumes a LAMP stack)
 - The ability to access your server's terminal (SSH)
-- An identified OJS release package to upgrade to (downloaded in step 5)

 ### Preparing to Upgrade

-Before starting your upgrade, you can review `docs/release-notes` and the [release notebook](/dev/release-notebooks/) for your upgrade version to learn about important changes introduced in each version.
-The `config.TEMPLATE.inc.php` includes a description for most configuration parameters.
+Before starting your upgrade, you can review the release notes in `docs/release-notes` and the [release notebook](/dev/release-notebooks/) for your upgrade version to learn about important changes introduced in each version.
+The configuration file template, `config.TEMPLATE.inc.php`, includes a description for most configuration parameters.

 Note that an upgrade may take from a few minutes up to several hours depending on the size of your site.